01 of 15

 13 of 15

-While you do not want your bar chocolate to get too warm, it is perfectly fine to store it between 65 and 70 F, provided you keep it away from direct sunlight and you keep it tightly sealed to protect it from moisture.
-The issue with the refrigerator is not so much that the cold damages it as the fact that when you take it out of the fridge, condensation will form, which the sugar to bloom, producing white blotchy patches on the surface.
+While bar chocolate should not get too warm, it's fine to store it between 65 and 70 F, provided you keep it away from direct sunlight and tightly sealed to protect it from moisture.
+The refrigerator causes condensation to form on the surface of the chocolate, which in turn will cause the sugar to bloom, producing white blotchy patches on the surface.

 Conclusion: Store bar chocolate at room temperature, tightly sealed.

 14 of 15